Screenshot of the WordPress plugin media-library-assistant on the topic: categories, images, media, media library, tags

 neo Library

-Bring order to your media library and see where your images are used!
+Bring order to your media library and show where your images are being used!

 Filebird